chanzo/script-launcher/src/README.md

 ### Environment and argument values
 Use the dollar-sign in the script command, to references command line arguments and environment variables on Linux, Mac and windows in a consistent manner.

-Run `npm start build-stuff my-arg-1 my-arg-2` to test this example.
+Run `npm start build-stuff my-arg-1 my-arg-2` to use this example.
 ``` JSON
 {
   "scripts": {